Setting up your environment for Amazon RDS Custom for Oracle - Amazon Relational Database Service

 When you create your RDS Custom DB instance, you need to supply the instance profile ID.

-Step 3: Configure your VPC using CloudFormation
+Configure your VPC using CloudFormation (recommended)

 If you've already configured your VPC for a different RDS Custom engine, and want to reuse the existing VPC, skip this step.
-This section assumes that the following:
+This section assumes the following:

 • You've already used CloudFormation to create your IAM instance profile and role.